IRMBed/IRMBed/README.md

 [6] Shah, Harshay and Tamuly, Kaustav and Raghunathan, Aditi and Jain, Prateek and Netrapalli, Praneeth.
 The pitfalls of simplicity bias in neural networks

+### Contact
+Please submit a github issue if you have any problem on this project.
+You can also send email to `ylindf@connect.ust.hk` for personal contact.
+If you are also interested in IRM and want to discuss with me, you can also add with me(`linyongverycool`) by Wechat.